HumanCellAtlas/dcp-community/rfcs/text/0000-Managed-Access-Data.md

-The processing of genetic and genomic information necessarily raises questions as to what information is 'identified or identifiable' (and thus subject to GDPR) and what information is 'anonymous or anonymized' (and thus not subject to GDPR).
-These difficulties are both legal (for the purposes of determining GDPR's scope of application) and scientific -- for the purposes of determining what data is sensitive for data subjects, for the purposes of determining what information the data can reveal about the data subject (either alone or in combination with other datasets).
+The processing of genetic and genomic information necessarily raises questions as to what information is 'identified or identifiable' (and thus subject to General Data Protection Regulation ([GDPR](https://eugdpr.org/)) and what information is 'anonymous or anonymized' (and thus not subject to GDPR).
+These difficulties are both legal, for the purposes of determining GDPR's scope of application) and scientific, for the purposes of determining what data is sensitive for data subjects, for the purposes of determining what information the data can reveal about the data subject (either alone or in combination with other datasets).
 Scientific difficulties also inhere, for the purposes of determining what external data can be combined with the data subject's